tiberekanaan/developmentsite/README.txt

-BUILD A THEME WITH ZEN
+BUILD A THEME WITH ZEN Example
 ----------------------

 **CHECKING GIT, modifying to see changes**